 In the absence of a walkout basement, you wish to at least have a few windows that shine daylight into the basement.

-While you’re excited about basement finishing project there are some mundane sub-projects you must address before starting the aesthetic ones.
-Window wells and covers are definitely on the list.
+While you’re excited about the basement finishing project there are some mundane sub-projects you must address before starting the aesthetic ones.
+Window and some times window wells and covers are definitely on the list.

 So, this post is more about protecting your investment, not so much about utilization or beautification.
 But, it is more important than other look-good projects, so don’t skip this.